highsource/aufzugswaechter/story.md

 The backend used AWS SNS APIs to create a topic (`facility-10213788`) and then an e-mail endpoint for this topic.
 At this pointed I really started to like AWS Java SDK, it's simple and easy to work with.
 Reasonable assumptions and conventions, for instance if the topic already exist, it will not be created again and there will be no error reported.
 You'll just get an existing topic back.

+In aftermath, I probably should have used a different service for e-mail subscriptions.
+AWS SNS seems to be tailored for the administrative stuff like "your server is down", it is not intended for mailing lists and such.
+There is no possibility to customize the e-mails, provide a sender etc. These features were not essential for the prototype but I'll have to switch to something else (SendGird?) later on.

 ## Adding Bootstrap

 Now I needed to add e-mail subscription from to the website.
 Probably I'll need more UI features in the future and I wanted to try out one of the modern UI web frameworks, so I've decided to use Bootstrap.
 A team colleague used it very successfully on the first DB Hackathon TODO.